jsunn-y/CARE/task2_baselines/README.md

 3. A similarity search between the train and test set is performed using `downstream_retrieval.py`.
 Retrieval similarites are outputed as .npy arrays under the respective method and model folder in `retrieval_results`.
 4. The retrieval similarities are processed to obtain a ranking of EC numbers using `tabulate_results.ipynb`.
 The outputs will be .csv files saved to their respective folders in `results_summary`, to be used for performance analysis.

-To execute task 2 for all methods using the CARE package:
+To reproduce our benchmarking on task 2 for all methods using the CARE package:
 ```
 CARE task2 --baseline All --query-dataset All
 ```